video618913/test1/README.md

 **Worker returns 401 Unauthorized**

 - The `X-API-Key` header value does not match the `API_KEY` secret on the Worker.
-- Re-check with `wrangler secret list` and update the app's API Key in Settings.
+- Go to the Cloudflare Dashboard → your Worker → **Settings → Variables and Secrets**, verify the `API_KEY` value, and update it in the app's Settings if needed.

 **TrxID parse fails (SMS saved but no transaction created)**

 - Check the raw SMS text in the Admin SMS Log.
-- The parser expects the keyword `TrxID` followed by the transaction ID (e.g., `TrxID DDS3M42DR5`).
+- The parser expects the keyword `TrxID` followed by the transaction ID (e.g. `TrxID DDS3M42DR5`).
 - If bKash changes their SMS format, use **Manual SMS Entry** as a workaround and open a GitHub issue.

 **Payment verification says "Transaction not found"**